Portal:China

 China, officially the People's Republic of China (PRC), is a country in East Asia.
 It is the second-most populous country after India, with a population exceeding 1.4 billion, representing 17% of the world's population.
 China borders fourteen countries by land across an area of 9.6 million square kilometers (3,700,000 sq mi), making it the third-largest country by area.
 The country is divided into 33 province-level divisions: 22 provinces, 5 autonomous regions, 4 municipalities, and 2 semi-autonomous special administrative regions.
 Beijing is the capital, while Shanghai is the most populous city by urban area and largest financial center.

 Since 1949, China has been a unitary communist state with the CCP as its sole ruling party.
 It is one of the five permanent members of the UN Security Council and a member of numerous multilateral and regional organizations.
 Making up around one-fifth of the world's economy, China is the second-wealthiest country in the world, with the Chinese economy being the largest when adjusted for PPP.
 However, China ranks poorly in measures of democracy and human rights.
 China has been one of the fastest-growing modern economies and is the world's largest manufacturer and exporter, as well as the second-largest importer.
 China has the world's largest standing army, second-largest defense budget, and third-largest nuclear weapons stockpile.
-It is described as either a potential or established superpower due to its influence in the fields of geopolitics, technology, manufacturing, economics and culture.
+Since the 2020s, it has been described as a superpower due to its influence in the fields of geopolitics, science and technology, manufacturing, economics and culture.
 China is known for its cuisine and culture.
 It is a megadiverse country, and has 60 UNESCO World Heritage Sites.
 (Full article...)

 This is a featured article, which represents some of the best content on English Wikipedia.